meitiv-et/paths/AERMOD/README.md

    ```bash
    $ python3 restoreIDs.py
    ```
-   This script will overwrite `receptorConc.csv` and replace the receptor coordinates `"x","y"` with the `"receptorID"` column.
+   This script has an optional '--epsg' argument in case you are using a non-default EPSG.
+It will overwrite `receptorConc.csv` and replace the receptor coordinates `"x","y"` with the `"receptorID"` column.
 The receptors can be matched to those in `receptors.geojson` by `receptorID`.